sukritiverma1996/SARC/README.md

  ## Hyperparams
  1. --hid specifies the hidden layer sizes for the critic neural network
  2. --env_name selects the environment.
 List of PyBullet environments: https://github.com/benelot/pybullet-gym.
 The code will also work with MuJoCo and DeepMind control environments after installing and importing them.
+For MuJoCo it will run right away.
+For DeepMind Control, go into file run_utils and uncomment: `import dmc2gym`.
+Ensure that you specify the environment name like: dmCheetahRun, dmWalkerWalk etc.
  3. --exp_name will create a directory to log all experiment data
  4. --use_retro_loss is by default set of True.
 When set to False, SARC reduces to SAC.
  5. Like SAC controls updation of target, we also have --update_prev_after, --update_prev_every and polyak_prev for controlling updation of prev networks.
 You may leave these as default or play around with them